FourThievesVinegar/solderless-microlab/docs/microlab-wiring.md

 <IMG ALT="Cable order" SRC="./media/wire-order/pumps.png" WIDTH="300" />

-The stepper motor cable that comes with the pumps will be cut in half and the cut ends stripped, creating 6 cables.
+The stepper motor cable that comes with the pumps will be cut in half and the cut ends stripped (you will likely need much less than half), creating 6 cables.
 Three will be used in the Control unit and three will be used in the Pumps Box.

 There are four 12-pin connectors that will need to be wired.
 One mounted to the Control Unit and one mounted to the Pumps Box.
-The other two are for the ends of the 12-pin MicroLab cable used to connect the 12-pin connectors on both boxes.
+The other two are for the ends of the 12-pin cable used to connect the 12-pin connectors on both boxes.